-Level One: The faculty member will first seek a resolution of the grievance through informal discussion with the Department Chair.
+Level One: The faculty member will first seek a resolution of the grievance through informal discussion with the Department Chair/School Director.
 If informal discussion does not lead to resolution then the faculty member shall seek a formal resolution by conveying in writing to the College Dean the grievance and the remedy sought.
-Within fifteen (15) working days of receiving the written grievance the College Dean, after appropriate consultation with all involved parties, including the faculty member and the Department Chair, will respond in writing to the grievant.
+Within fifteen (15) working days of receiving the written grievance the College Dean, after appropriate consultation with all involved parties, including the faculty member and the Department Chair/School Director, will respond in writing to the grievant.

 Level Two: If not satisfied with the resolution at level one, the faculty member shall forward a copy of the grievance, within fifteen (15) working days, to the Provost.
 The faculty member shall notify the Chair and College Dean, in writing, that this step has been taken.

 Within fifteen (15) working days of having received notice from the faculty member that the grievance is being taken to level two, the Dean shall submit a written report concerning the disposition of the grievance at level one to the Provost.
 Within fifteen (15) working days of receipt of the report from the Dean, the Provost shall render a decision in writing.
 Copies of the Provost’s decision shall be provided to the faculty member and the Dean.
 In no case shall informal discussion or attempts at informal resolution of the grievance be precluded at level two.

 Level Three: If not satisfied with the resolution at the Provost’s level, then the faculty member should forward to the President a copy of the grievance, along with the response of the Provost, and supporting documents.